Best Places to Visit in Gangotri

 Pandav Gufa is an old natural cave, around 1.5 km from Gangotri Dham.
 Visitors can reach it by a short trek.
 According to Hindu mythology, the Pandavas from the Mahabharata meditated at Pandav Gufa while going to Mount Kailash.
 The trekking path is filled with greenery and beautiful views.

-The trek starts from the GMVN Guest house near Suraj Kund Waterfall.
+The trek starts from the GMVN Guest House near Suraj Kund Waterfall.
 Pandav cave is a quiet spot for people who want to avoid crowded areas.
 It’s best to visit during the day and return before evening.

 • Named after the Dodi fish.